Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Methodology

 \section{Methodology}

 Figure \ref{fig:model} shows a high-level illustration of the general system used for a beam pattern measurement in the proposed method.
-A microwave signal, generated by a power-variable source, is transmitted from a feed horn into free space.
+A microwave is generated by a power-variable source and is transmitted from a feed horn into free space.
 After passing through an optical system (e.g., a compact range) or over a far-field distance, the microwave is well-approximated by a plane wave and illuminates the antenna under test (AUT) at an angle $(\theta, \phi)$.
 The AUT is coupled with an amplitude detector (referred to as the detector under test [DUT]) to measure the received power $P_\mathrm{r}$.
 A second detector, referred to as the ``source monitor,'' is connected to the source via a directional coupler.
 The source monitor tracks the source power $P_\mathrm{s}$ during the measurement by sampling it through the coupler and measuring the monitored power $P_\mathrm{m}$.
 This is essential because the source may exhibit nonlinearity or lack calibration in practice.

 The system incorporates closed-loop feedback control from the DUT to the source.
 The control loop dynamically adjusts the source power during measurement to maintain the received power at a constant target level, $P_\mathrm{r,target}$, set within the DUT's linear response range.
-To maximize the signal-to-noise ratio, the target level should be set near the DUT's maximum measurable power.
 This measurement scheme excludes distortion due to DUT nonlinearity from the measurement by keeping the received power constant during the measurement.
 In effect, the method transfers the linearity requirement from the DUT to the source monitor detector.
 By selecting a source monitor detector with better linearity than the DUT, the overall linearity of the measurement is improved.
 This approach is particularly helpful when the DUT is a nonlinear detector, such as a TES bolometer.

 The adjustable power range of the source is constrained by the linear response range of the source monitor or the emissible power output range of the source.
-When the source reaches its maximum power output, the measurement is conducted within the DUT's own dynamic range, as in a conventional static source measurement.
+When the source power reaches the upper limit of the adjustable power range, the measurement is conducted within the DUT's own dynamic range, as in a conventional static source measurement.

 This method requires appropriately determining the minimum source power, $\min P_\mathrm{s}$, and the coupling factor, $C$, of the directional coupler.
 Assuming the loss of the coupler is negligible, the requirements are